This article will:

 - Outline the difference between Checkr's offerings in the US, Canada, and the EU

 - Describe the different pricing structures

 - Outline the candidate's experience for international checks

 - Explain the relationship of GDPR to Checkr's policies

 US-based candidates: Checkr primarily offers criminal background checks and investigative screenings for US-based employers about candidates who will be employed or contracted in the US.
-While Checkr can conduct investigations for U.S.-based applicants in foreign jurisdictions where the applicants may have previously lived or worked (e.g. previous employment verification), our services do not support investigation on EU-based candidates or employers at this time.
+While Checkr can conduct investigations for U.S.-based candidates in foreign jurisdictions where the candidates may have previously lived or worked (e.g. previous employment verification), our services do not support investigation on EU-based candidates or employers at this time.

 Canada-based candidates: Checkr offers similar screening services to Canada-based candidates.
 However, the process and results differ slightly from US based screenings.
 See our discussion on international laws below.

 EU-based candidates: Checkr does not offer screening services to EU-based candidates.
 Screening services are only available for prior EU residents.
 See our discussion on international laws below for more information on GDPR applicability, including EU-based candidates and data processing.

 Turnaround time and cost will vary depending on the country or countries requiring investigation.

 Fees: Costs vary from country to country.
 Because cost of international checks change frequently, we do not have a pricing list for these checks.
 If you’d like current pricing for a specific country, you can always reach out to us and we'll give you the most up to date price.
 Please contact Checkr Customer Support for more information.